-Cotswolds hotels are dotted around all corners of the area.
-The area is quite large, 101 miles (160km) if you care to walk the Cotswold Way between Chipping Campden and Bath.
+The Cotswolds is quite large, 101 miles (160km) if you care to walk the Cotswold Way between Chipping Campden and Bath.
 There are over 100 hamlets and villages between the two, each of them comprised of houses and buildings made from the local limestone.

-Visitors are attracted by that rare uniform quality of architecture and the Cotswolds’ reputations (well-deserved) for beautiful, historic gardens and historic houses.
-We’re also well known for fine dining and classic English pubs.
-These are the main elements of the appeal of a stay at Cotswolds hotels, enhanced by in-house facilities such as spas, tennis courts and swimming pools.
-Many of the best restaurants are to be found in our hotels, from Michelin-starred dining rooms to traditional Inns.
+Visitors are attracted by that rare uniform quality of architecture and the Cotswolds’ reputation (well-deserved) for beautiful, historic gardens and houses.
+The Cotswolds is also well known for fine dining and classic English pubs.
+These are the main elements of the appeal of a stay in the Cotswolds, enhanced by in-house facilities such as spas, tennis courts and swimming pools.
+Many of the best restaurants are to be found in hotels here, from Michelin-starred dining rooms to traditional Inns.

 The word ‘Cotswolds’ refers to one of England’s geographical feature, a group of gentle hills and limestone geology which is bounded by Stratford upon Avon, Oxford, Bath and Cheltenham.